FazeZxc/React-Chess/README.md

 ## Description

-`React-chess` is a private React application for playing chess.
+`React-chess` is a React application for playing chess.
 It utilizes the `chess.js` library for chess logic and `react-chessboard` for rendering the chessboard interface.

 ## Installation